Forming An LLC in Kentucky

 How will my Kentucky LLC be taxed?

 LLCs are “pass-through” entities.
-This means that all profit is passed through to the members and then is taxed as personal income.
-This differs from the corporate tax model where profit is taxed at a corporate level and then again as personal income once it is passed through to shareholders.
+This means that all profits are passed through to the members and then taxed as personal income.
+This differs from the corporate tax model where profits are taxed at the corporate level and then again as personal income once it is passed through to shareholders.

-Owners of single-member LLCs pay federal personal income tax by filing the appropriate version of Form 1040.
+Owners of single-member LLCs report federal personal income tax using the appropriate version of Form 1040.
 If you own a multi-member LLC, you’ll need to submit Form 1065 to report your income, but you’ll only pay personal income tax when filing your Form 1040.

-If you want, you can apply to have your LLC taxed as a corporation by filing Form 8832 with the IRS.
+You can elect to have your LLC taxed as a corporation by filing Form 8832 with the IRS.

 What is the Limited Liability Entity Tax?

-In Kentucky, LLCs must pay the limited liability entity tax (abbreviated as LLET).
-There minimum fee of $175, regardless if the LLC turned a profit.
+In Kentucky, LLCs must pay the limited liability entity tax (LLET).
+The minimum fee is $175, regardless of whether the LLC turned a profit.
 This tax is due on April 15th and can be paid online or via mail.

 How do I contact the Kentucky Secretary of State Business Filings Division Office?